 This is a theory of war that we still depend on in international relations, policy, and statecraft, as abundantly evidenced by current debates over drones and their place in “just war.”
 The fear about drones, of course, is that they are dehumanized, unthinking weapons.
 It seems to me that this is the very definition of a man who participates in mass rapes and related sexualized atrocities during war.

 We need to redefine our terms.
 We need to realize that for women, and hence for humanity, there can be no “just wars.”

 Soraya Chemaly is a feminist critic whose writing focuses on the role of gender in politics, religion, and the media.
 Her work is regularly published in The Huffington Post, Fem2.0, Alternet, The Feminist Wire, and other online media.
 She has appeared as a featured guest on PRN, Sirius Radio, and National Public Radio's "Talk of the Nation."
 Follow her on Twitter at @schemaly.

-More articles in WMC Women Under Siege by Tag: Sexualized violence, War, Rape, Men
+More articles by Tag: Sexualized violence, War, Rape, Men